Ask DITO

 2. The right to object.
 This is your right to tell us to stop using your personal data.
 Please note, however, the DPA still allows us to use your personal data despite the exercise of this right under certain conditions.
 For example, we will still process your personal data despite your objection if we are legally required to do so or if it is necessary to fulfill our legal obligations to you.

 3. The right to access.
 This right allows you to ask whether we have personal data on you and, if we do, ask for a copy of that personal data.
+You also have the right to request information about the source of your personal data.

 4. The right to rectification.
 This gives you the right to correct anything that you think is wrong with the personal data we have on file on you.